Emanulator/python3-PokeOne-Launcher/README.md

 # Updates
- August 2022: Added an option to run with gamemode (if installed), but i have no idea if this brings better performance.
+August 2022: Added an option to run with gamemode (if installed)
+             Added an option to run with mangohud (if installed); Fixed broken checkbox detection